 Last but definitely not least, we added a floating shelf to our space.
 It holds pretty things AND serves as the mount for our little push lights.
 The closet doesn’t have a dedicated light installed, so this is our clever work around.
 We may decide to install a sconce or pendant light later, but for now, for less than $10 in total, these little push lights work fine.

 I hope you enjoyed this post about our cute little mini office.
-If you did, pin this image below for later:
+If you did, use the button to pin this to your DIY board:

 *this post contains affiliate links